rifolio/RUC/Project work/DeepLearning/UserGame/README.md

 # Wumpus wold game

+THE GAME IS NOT UPDATED FOR GITHUB FULLY!
+YET TO BE EDITED

 This game created for human players in order to collect data for our project.

 ## Getting ready to play: